fdeblasio/pokeemerald-expansion/notes.md

 ### Champions
 - Moves:
     - Dire Claw: 50%->30%
-        - Macro with Tri Attack
+        - Macro with Tri Attack?
     - Iron Head: 30%->20%
         - All but Air Slash and Zing Zap can go back to 20%; update notes if so
+    - Bone Rush: 30 in Champions, 25 here for macro
     - Some moveset notes will have to be edited, like Machamp getting Drain Punch
 - Megas:
     - Starmie: